invadelabs/drewwiki/Main_Page.md

 layout: default
 ---

-This is a collection of randomness I've encountered and configured for my Linux desktop, laptop, and servers (Fedora, Ubuntu, and CentOS).
+A collection of randomness I've encountered and configured for my Linux desktop, laptop, and servers (Fedora, Ubuntu, and CentOS).

 Contact info: drew AT readytoinvade DOT com